h00s/newsfuse/README.md

 ## Features

-- Scrapes news articles from multiple sources
+- ✅ Scrapes news articles from multiple sources
-- Summarizes articles with AI for quick and easy reading
+- ❌ Summarizes articles with AI for quick and easy reading
-- Stores articles in a database for easy retrieval and display
+- ✅ Stores articles in a database for easy retrieval and display
-- Displays articles in a compact format for easy reading
+- ✅ Displays articles in a compact format for easy reading
-- Allows users to filter articles by source, category, or date
+- ❌ Allows users to filter articles by source, category, or date
-- Provides a search function for finding specific articles
+- ❌ Provides a search function for finding specific articles
-- Automatically updates with the latest news articles on a regular basis
+- ❌ Automatically updates with the latest news articles on a regular basis

-## Getting Started

-To get started with the News Aggregator Application, follow these steps:

-1. (TBD)

 ## Technologies Used